sarathsreedharan/icaps2024.github.io/content/attending/registration.md

 The registration for the **34th International Conference on Automated Planning and Scheduling (ICAPS) 2024** will be handled directly by the Banff Centre for Arts and Creativity.

-You can use the registration form to both (1) register for the conference and (2) request accommodation at the conference venue.
+You can use the registration form to both (1) register for the conference and (2) request accommodation at the conference venue ($230 CAD for a single bed and $250 for a two-bed room).
 To register, you are kindly asked to complete

 <div style="width: 100%; padding: 1%; text-align: center;">